Shishirise/2143-Object-Oriented-Programming/Assignment/PO1/01-Uml_Design.md

 - **JSONDBManager** ensures the integrity of JSON data to avoid any file-related errors.
 - **CandyManager** could add additional checks, such as:
   - Ensuring IDs aren’t duplicated.
-  - Verifying stock isn’t negative when adding candies.
+  - Verifying stock isn’t negative when adding candy.